JeffIrwin/syntran/README.md

 array in this example.
 This will generalize nicely from 2D to 3D or any dimension.

-Note that each member is delimited by a comma `,` in the struct declaration.
+Note that each member of the struct is delimited by a comma `,` in the struct declaration.
 The trailing comma after the last member `name: str,` is optional.

 Also note that there is no semicolon at the end of the struct declaration `}`.
 This makes struct declaration consistent with the way that functions are